YASSINE00e/YASSINE00e/README.md

 Hello there!
 My name is [Yassine Azzouz](https://github.com/YASSINE00e), also known as <strong>YASSINE00e</strong>.
 I am a computer science major from the Faculty of Sciences of Monastir.
 My passion for game development started when I was very young and I have been exploring this field ever since.
 I find it fascinating to create immersive worlds and characters that can transport players to different dimensions.
 In addition to my studies, I have been honing my game development skills through various projects and collaborations with other like-minded individuals.
 I am constantly seeking to learn and improve in this field, and I am excited to see where this journey takes me.

-- :telescope: I’m currently working on [new game](https://github.com/YASSINE00e)
+- :telescope: I’m currently working on [ParkourBoy](https://github.com/YASSINE00e/ParkourBoy)
 - :seedling: I'm looking to collaborate on open source projects
-- 👨‍💻 All of my projects are available at [jemi.so/yassine00e](jemi.so/yassine00e)
+- 👨‍💻 All of my projects are available at [yassine00e.me](https://www.yassine00e.me)
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: <a href="mailto:yassine00e@gmail.com">Gmail</a>